Lithium Batteries In Custom Motorcycles

 Also, be sure that you double check that charging control circuit works.
 Removing the original instrument cluster (also referred to as the lunchbox) has a charging globe that provides enough resistance to allow for the charging system to activate and charge your battery.
 A lunchbox adapter like a 5 Aces Tenet module or a Marulabs BEP 3.0 will fix this along with other neutral starting challenges that come with the build.

 In saying all that, we’ve had batteries as low as 16Ah run smoothly on K bikes, and as long as the charging circuit works normally and all the lighting is LED, then the capacity demands aren’t as high.

 R Series bikes are carburetted so that makes them similar to our example above.
 But you’ll still need a new regulator rectifier if you’re going with the lithium route.
 For these custom builds it’s common to hide things very close to the engine.
 Keep in mind that your battery shouldn’t be getting too hot, and the regulator rectifier has cooling fins for a reason.
 Our recommendation is that you find a cool spot for mounting these.
 Under the tank or behind a seat cowl seems to be the appropriate place for most.
 Be sure to always do some basic tests.

 Where to from here?

 If you’re looking at upgrading your battery to a lithium ion battery be sure that it’s compatible with your charging system.
 The chances are that the regulator / rectifier isn’t, so head on over to our store to find yourself one that is.

-Alternatively, if you need more advice, check out our other blogs or email us at firstname.lastname@example.org and we’ll do our best to help.
+Alternatively, if you need more advice, check out our other blogs or email us by using one of our contact forms on the site and we’ll do our best to help.